Extended Campus Program at Western University

 ECP has participated in and collaborated with OPOP's research, primarily through the co-leadership of the ECP Director.
 This research has involved NOSP and has addressed mental health service provision in northern Ontario, comparing communities that are served by OPOP to those that are not.
 The mixed methods research to date has involved four phases, ranging from a survey of OPOP consultants to qualitative study of community stakeholders in the participating sites.
 Preliminary findings of this research have been presented, and plans are in place to publish the final findings in academic journals and other reporting venues.

-Acting director: Dr. Jeffrey Reiss
+Acting director: Dr. Giuseppe Guaiana

-Administrative assistant: Shanna Peters
+Administrative assistant: Meghan Backtash